dlyubimov/ssvd-lsi/README.md

-It has a bunch of limitations for network I/O as discussed int the [working notes](https://github.com/dlyubimov/ssvd-lsi/raw/doc/SSVD%20working%20notes.pdf) but is optimized for most LSI work where average number of lemmas per document does not exceed 30k .
+It has a bunch of limitations for network I/O as discussed int the [working notes](https://github.com/dlyubimov/ssvd-lsi/raw/doc/SSVD%20working%20notes.pdf) but is optimized for most LSI work where average number of lemmas per document does not exceed 30k and contains no uncommitted Mahout hacks.

 That said, even with perceived I/O deficiencies for wider matrices, this algorithm is expected to be CPU bound to such degree that seemingly far overshadows any I/O concerns.

+tag *givens-verified* tags last point of successful distributed/scale test with verification of results.
+Use that.

 ### branch ssvd-vw-hack in ssvd-lsi
 This branch contains enhancements to VectorWritable in order to enable vector preprocessing capability